dnutiu/dnutiu/README.md

 # Hi there 👋
 ## 🧑‍💻 I’m Denis, a professional Software Engineer. ✨.

-Out of curiosity and for personal projects I've dabbled with a lot of programming languages and technologies.
+Out of curiosity I've dabbled in a lot of programming languages and technologies.

 - 🔭 I’m currently working on web applications and microservices.
 - 🌱 I’m currently learning Rust.